GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
-It is so hard.
+Ed Adams of IBM found that 80% of the reliability problems are caused by only 2% of the defects.

-~ Steve Jobs
+~ Daniel T. Barry
 <pre>

 </pre>